Port of Townsville

 Now the Port can serve thousands of customers (internal & external) real-time dashboards with weather and water quality conditions critical to operations.

 Serve different stakeholders operation-critical data: “The marine pilots hop on the ships at the end of the Port’s channel and bring the vessel safely into Harbour.
-For them it's really critical to know current wind speed and wind direction so that they can take it into consideration to bring large ships into the Port safely.
-They get access to all this in real-time with an internal Eagle.io dashboard” (Elaine, Acting Team Manager)
+For them it’s really critical to know current wind speed and wind direction so that they can take it into consideration to bring large ships into the Port safely.
+They get access to all this in real-time with an internal eagle.io dashboard.” – Elaine, Acting Manager Environment and Planning

 Local water enthusiasts, including kite surfers, have also found the data useful, logging thousands of hits to the public weather dashboard.
 As the weather sensor is located on the water and is updated every 15 minutes, it is also meeting a need in the community for this data.